MicrosoftDocs/SupportArticles-docs/support/windows-client/printing/server-busy-error-scan-document.md

 ---
-title: "Server Busy" error message when you try to scan a document
+title: (Server Busy) error message when you try to scan a document
-description: Provides a resolution for fixing "Server Busy" error when you try to scan a document ms.date: 09/14/2020
+description: Provides a resolution for fixing (Server Busy) error when you try to scan a document ms.date: 09/14/2020
 author: Deland-Han
 ms.author: delhan